pinc-official/pinc-docs/docs/introduction.md

 # Introduction

-PiNC is a template language, which inverses the flow of your data.
-Instead of you needing to provide all data for your template beforehand, PiNC is asking for new data only when its needed.  <br />
+pinc is a template language, which inverses the flow of your data.
+Instead of you needing to provide all data for your template beforehand, pinc is asking for new data only when its needed.
-It's a bit like the difference between REST and GraphQL.

-PiNC also provides the integrating application (for example the CMS) with all information it needs to render a template. <br />
+pinc also provides the integrating application (for example the CMS) with all information it needs to render a template. <br />
-So in priniple it is possible to write content management systems or other applications, which do not need any kind of configuration files anymore.
+So in principle it is possible to write content management systems or other applications, which do not need any kind of configuration files for their templates anymore.

 ## Your first Component

 To create your first component, you first have to create a file with the `.pi` extention.

 :::info
-PiNC files neither need to be in a specific folder structure, nor specify how many components you declare inside of them.
+pinc files neither need to be in a specific folder structure, nor specify how many components you declare inside of them.
 In theory, you could write your whole application inside of a single file.
 :::

 Let's create a button as our first component: